Revitalize. Recover. Restore.

 - Independent identities and interests as individuals

-Questions About Marriage Counseling
+Questions About Marriage Coaching

-Can marriage counseling help us?
+Can marriage coaching help us?

-Marriage counseling can be effective even if your spouse is unwilling to participate with you.
+Marriage coaching can be effective even if your spouse is unwilling to participate with you.
 At times, I have worked with one spouse and he/she was able to accomplish a lot individually.
 They were then able to take that individual growth and benefit the marriage.
 Sometimes only one spouse will come for a time and when the other spouse sees the positive behavior changes, he/she is encouraged and begins to participate as well.

 At the first session, I will talk with each spouse individually.
 In subsequent sessions, I will also meet with each spouse individually as well as meet with the couple together.
 Meeting individually gives you and your spouse opportunities to talk freely and minimizes the likelihood of the session resulting in an argument on the way home.